Exact solution approaches for the discrete $\alpha$-neighbor $p$-center problem: Polyhedral study

 Then $\mathcal{L}'_\alpha(LB) = LB$ holds if and only if there is a feasible solution for $\myref{AFSC}_{LB}$ with objective function value at most $p$. \end{theorem} \begin{proof} The proof of Theorem~\ref{thm:convergenceDaskinRelaxation} is a straight-forward simplified version of the proof of Theorem~\ref{thm:convergenceDaskin}, where the construction of $\yNewOpti$ in the second part is replaced by using $\yNewOpti = y^*$ for all $i \in \pts$.
-Thus, we omit the proof for the sake of brevity. \end{proof} If we combine the knowledge of Theorem~\ref{thm:convergenceDaskin} and~\ref{thm:convergenceDaskinRelaxation}, then we can deduce that the inequalities \eqref{cut:yixij} and \eqref{pc1:dxlifted} (instead of the weaker version \eqref{pc1:dxliftedRelax}) are responsible for the existence of~\eqref{eq:afsc1bD}.
+Thus, we omit the proof for the sake of brevity. \end{proof}